 IBA’s InsightIQ analysis platform flexibly illustrates multiple asset, fleet and market positions, actual and potential, to inform client choices and identify acquisition opportunities.
 Immediate access to crucial aircraft, engine, lease rate and fleet data eases appreciation of historic and future aircraft concentrations and operator profiles.

 AuthorSee full profile

 What is the trajectory of commercial aircraft values around the world?
 In our on-demand webinar, our experts share their views plus the latest market intelligence from InsightIQ on the speed of recovery, future value performance of regional and turbo prop aircraft and what the implications are for aviation finance globally.
 Listen in to our panel of experts; Mike Yeomans, Director - Valuations and Stuart Hatcher, Chief Revenue Officer, as they uncover, review and discuss global trends across aviation finance.
 Using intelligence from InsightIQ, topics covered include: • Regional Recovery• Commercial Aircraft: How will aircraft values and lease rates move across regional and turboprop aircraft?• What are the driving forces behind future market movements?• How and why have different ages and generations of aircraft been affected differently• What is IBA's opinion on what might happen for Q3/4 2021?
+Watch the webinar on demand here.
 The slide deck is available to download here.
 If you have any further questions, comments or feedback please get in touch: Stuart Hatcher Discover what makes InsightIQ the leading aviation intelligence platform.
 Book a demo

 If you have already been provided with your InsightIQ credentials, click InsightIQ.
 If you are looking for IBA.iQ, click IBA.iQ.